Conversion between LinkAhead data models, JSON schema, and XLSX (and vice versa)

 The attribute name (e.g., “Person” above) determines the RecordType, and the value of this attribute can either be an object or a list.
 If it is an object (as in the example above), a single record is represented.
 In the case of a list, multiple records sharing the same RecordType as the parent are represented.

-The Properties of the record (e.g., family_name and given_name above) become columns in the XLSX file.
-These properties have an attribute name and a value.
+The properties of objects (Records) in the JSON have an attribute name and a value.
 The value can be:

 In these sheets/tables, the referenced records are treated as described above (new columns for the Properties).
 However, there are now additional columns that indicate from which “external” record these records are referenced.

 a.
-Properties with Primitive Data Types
+Properties with primitive data types

 {

-"Training": {
+"Training": [

 "date": "2023-01-01",